- Here’s our quick pro tip for picking thickness planers

 Delta power tools 22-555 portable thickness planer, 13 inch

-- Had a quick-change knife system and dual-edge knives.
+- Armed with a quick-change knife system and dual-edge knives.

 - The four-column design ensures stable performance and accurate results.